SAP-samples/teched2025-CS261/exercises/ex1/1_HealthMonitoring_Exercises.md

 ## 1.1 Adjust Time Frame

-Figure out further details on the "Memory: Eden Space (Java)" evolution during the last days
+Figure out further details on the "Memory: Eden Space (Java)" evolution during the last days, starting based on the History for the metric.

 ## 1.2 Adjust Resolution